danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 };
 ```

-Note that the `authorizer.scope` is a string value and that it may contain more than one scope value.
+Note that the `authorizer.scope` is a string and that it may contain more than one scope value.
 When multiple scopes are configured, they will be space separated like this:

 ```js
 'get:profile update:profile';
 ```

-### 7. Releasing the API with auth
+### 7. Releasing the API with auth enabled

 Do another release: